 A very wise man, and a good friend of mine, Ray Razzano has always taught me to be in the “NOW”.
 To be in the moment.
 To see what is going on NOW and not worry about anything else.
 You cannot change yesterday.
 You cannot solidify tomorrow.
 You can only change what you are doing NOW.

-To be focused you must be able to let everything else go, in that moment.
+To be focused you must be able to let everything else go, at that moment.
 It does not matter who you were, what you did yesterday, or what you will be or will do tomorrow.
 The only thing that matters is what you do NOW to create your legacy.

 Where you focus is where you will grow.
 By focusing on too many things at once you will see little to no change in any one area.

 Often times, a broad focus is more detrimental than good.
-The same goes for strength training, or building your body.
+The same goes for strength training or building your body.

 There are three common goals that people pursue in training;

 - building strength,

 Though these goals can all build upon each other, by focusing on all 3 you cannot have the greatest effect in any one area.